 Your healthcare provider can order a test to give you information about your bone health before problems begin.
 Bone mineral density (BMD) tests are also known as dual-energy X-ray absorptiometry (DEXA or DXA) scans.
 These X-rays use very small amounts of radiation to determine how solid the bones of the spine, hip or wrist are.
 Regular X-rays will only show osteoporosis when the disease is very far along.

 All women over the age of 65 should have a bone density test.
-The DXA scan is done earlier for women who have risk factors for osteoporosis.
+The DEXA scan may be done earlier for women who have risk factors for osteoporosis.
 Men over age 70, or younger men with risk factors, should also consider getting a bone density test.